 Development clinics & training days

-Our clinics are designed to teach these kids about the game of rugby and to provide a space where they feel safe.
+Our clinics are designed to teach previously disadvantaged kids about the game of rugby and to provide a space where they feel safe.
 Players from the Emirates Lions and Golden Lions teams, along with their coaches and support staff, share their knowledge, show their skills and start building a new generation of rugby players.
 Meals are arranged.
 Medics are on hand should they be needed.
 And spirits are always high.

 Transformation starts at grassroots level.
 Join us as we work to change the face of South African rugby.